espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 - They did not disarm the Hutu Refugees who came to Congo.
 - They did not send them far away from the Rwandan border.
 Like 150 km as per UN Refugee Agency (HCR) law.

 Those Hutu refugees were a <<bombe a retardement> we brought in the country.
+Those Hutu refugees comitted atrocities in the Region and later created a mouvement called Force Democratic pour la Liberation du Rwanda(FDLR).
+There is a lot to talk about the FDLR but again that is a story for another post.
 It is in that context that the first Congo war started.

 PS: There is also a post that need to be written on Operation Turquoise to show how France is responsible for the chaos created by Rwanda refugees who came to Congo.